Arcxm/dynamic_load/README.md

 `dynamic_load` is a public domain single header C/C++ library to dynamically load libraries at runtime.

+It supports Windows and Linux, using `dlopen` on Linux and `LoadLibrary` on Windows.

 ## Quick Start

 Just include the header in your project and you're ready to go.